 During the cold winter months, outdoor critters are on the hunt for warmth and shelter and they tend to find it in homes like yours.
 Mice, squirrels and rats, also known as the big three, are the most common invaders and once inside, they can cause many problems aside from just an infestation.
 They chew on electrical wires which can lead to a fire, they carry bacteria, and they can contaminate our food and living spaces.
-Thankfully, there are many ways to prevent these unwanted critters and make your home pest-free.
+Thankfully, there are many ways to prevent these unwanted critters and keep your home pest-free.

 Your outdoor garbage cans can attract critters so make sure that they are closed tightly and near impossible to get into for animals.
 Whether you have bungee cords, special bins, or any sort of lid securing device, make sure that even if knocked over, your garbage bins will stay closed.
 It is also a good idea to rinse out your garbage cans once in a while so that they do not smell, as this smell in and of itself can attract critters and make it more likely for them to nest in your home.

 This goes for both inside and outside of your home.
 Indoors, be sure that your food is sealed in airtight containers and out of reach of potential unwanted house guests.
 It is also a good idea to take your garbage out regularly as this will reduce the odours of rotting food that is so tempting to critters.
-Outdoors, be sure that if animals do get into your garbage, to clean it up as soon as possible so that others don’t come flocking to the scene.
+If you have excess garbage that is piling up, enlist the help of a junk or garbage removal company to remove it for you.

 When you keep your firewood close to the house, it invites unwanted critters into your home.
-Pests such as mice, termites, beatles and more live within the wood and if placed close enough to your home, they will have an easier time making their way inside.
+Pests such as mice, termites, beetles and more live within the wood and if placed close enough to your home, they will have an easier time making their way inside.
 Be sure to store your firewood at least 20 feet away from your home so that you don’t accidentally bring something inside your home.
 If pests do end up inside, you will have to call a pest removal company to properly treat it.